eConsult and eReferral supporting the chronic pain pathway

 Key takeaways

-The Ontario eServices Program supports clinicians and patients navigating the health care system to address chronic pain.
+The Ontario eServices Program supports clinicians and patients navigating the healthcare system to address chronic pain.

 The benefits of the Ontario eServices Program include: